-The procedure is safe, comfortable and has no down time.
+The procedure is very low risk, comfortable and has no down time.
 After the treatment you will be provided with a dressing to protect the wound for 48 hours and instructed to use a silicone scar gel following this.
 You may need to attend follow up for the removal of sutures.

 In come cases a small flattened, pale scar may result due to the removal of pigmented lesions.
 In surgical excision a small scar will result at the surgical site.
 This is normal and with good scar management this can be reduced over time.

 + ARE THERE ANY RISKS WITH MOLE AND SKIN LESION REMOVALS?